teachingbusiness/teachingbusiness.github.io/content/courses/strategy/company-analysis-project/industry.md

 3. **Five Forces Analysis:**
     * Analyze the industry's current attractiveness using Porter's Five Forces framework.
     * Consider whether different strategic groups experience the five forces differently.
+    * Please refer back to the industry analysis reading for a detailed example and walk-through.

 4. **PESTLE Analysis:**
     * Use the PESTLE framework to assess the industry's future attractiveness.
     * Discuss how your PESTLE findings might impact the strategic groups you identified.

+{: .note-title}
+> Key concepts & examples:
+>
+> Review the assigned readings on Industry Analysis and the class slides for helpful explanations and examples.

 **Research & Tools:**